The best prescription for better blood pressure and cholesterol

 Physical activity is the best medicine you can get

-In fact, researchers at the American Heart Association say that a whopping 21 percent of Americans live with mildly or moderately-raised blood pressure.
-And another 28 to 37 percent already have mildly-elevated cholesterol levels.
+In fact, researchers at the American Heart Association say that a whopping 21% of Americans have mildly or moderately elevated blood pressure.
+And another 28% to 37% already have mildly elevated cholesterol levels.

 And their findings show that spending less time on their tooshes and more time up and at ‘em (rather than turning to costly drugs) is the best medicine.